Our Take On Nexo

 - Batched transactions: Save money by “bundling” transactions, like in that insurance commercial.

 - More payment options for transactions: If you’ve ever needed to pay for a transaction with ETH but only had USDC, you’ll appreciate this one.
-(This happens to me a few times per week.)
-Pay with another supported asset.
-Problem solved.

 - More efficient DEX trading: Nexo Wallet aggregates pools from several decentralized exchanges to help reduce price impact and get you the tokens you want at the best price.